Jeztorres/paginaweb2/src/assets/hero-carousel/README.md

-Place images for the hero carousel in this folder.
+Add your images (jpg, jpeg, png, webp) here to include them in the hero carousel.